grafana/grafana/contribute/style-guides/documentation-style-guide.md

 ### Capitalization

 * Grafana, Loki, and Prometheus are always capitalized unless part of a code block.
-* API names are always Title Case, and followed by "API" — for example, "Dashboard Permissions API"
+* API names are always Title Case, followed by "API"—for example, "Dashboard Permissions API"
 * Git is always capitalized, unless part of a code block.
 * Abbreviations are always capitalized (such as HTTP or URL)